15 Dec 2021Mont Marte

 Skip the washing up on your oil brushes and use your palette knife to mix oil paint instead.
 Thanks to their straight, flat blades, palette knives are perfect for mixing colours, especially when it comes to thick oil paints.
 Use a scoop and slide action to mix your colours, before sweeping the knife into the paint, using the long edge of the knife.

-7. Scrap away a mistake
+7. Scrape away a mistake

 One of the best things about palette knife painting is how easy it is to remove wet paint or mistakes.